ayunsis/CS177_pj/src/paper/main.typ

   caption: [6 complex protein structures],
 ) <hyperparams>

+== Generation Pipeline

+=== Online Server
+Each protein structure is generated manually on the *Chai-1 online server* #footnote[https://lab.chaidiscovery.com/dashboard] instead of the AlphaFold3 online server #footnote[https://alphafoldserver.com/] because it doesn't allow specific ligand SMILES(Simplified Molecular Input Line Entry System) code.
+The MSA(Multiple Sequence Alignment) option is selected with algorithm *MMseqs2* for each generation.

+=== Docking
+Results generated on the server will be downloaded as zip files, each contains multiple scoring ranks and detailed metrics.
+Structure file with the highest rank (pred.rank_0.cif) will be used as the model result for assessment.

+To avoid the potential issues in converting .cif files#footnote[Crystallographic Information File] to .pdb#footnote[Protein Data Bank] and .mol2#footnote[Tripos molecule structure format] files, the structure files are parsed using the *MMCIFParser* provided in python library Bio.PDB, then go through the featurization and grid mapping process directly.

+=== Scoring
+The testing grid for predicted structures are scored using the reproduced network, loaded with the pre-trained weight which shows the above performance(pearson 0.728).
+Detailed analysis of the PLA result and metrics will be analyzed in the following section.

 // External library usage:

 // === PyTorch
 // [@torch] Neural Networks used in agents are built by both of us from scratch.